pingcap/docs/sql-statements/sql-statement-flashback-to-timestamp.md

 > **Warning:**
 >
+> - This is still an experimental feature.
+It is **NOT** recommended that you use it in the production environment.
-> Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, you need to pause PITR and replication tasks running on such tools as TiCDC and restart them after the `FLASHBACK` is completed.
+> - Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, you need to pause PITR and replication tasks running on such tools as TiCDC and restart them after the `FLASHBACK` is completed.
 Otherwise, it might lead to replication failure.

 ## Syntax